 Auburn, Indiana

-Currently manufacturers: Auburn 2 and 4 place Speedsters, also
+Currently manufacturers: Auburn 2 and 4 place Speedsters

 Prototype Research Ltd